The Stellar decomposition: A compact representation for simplicial complexes and beyond: Evaluation of storage costs and generation times

 \NOTA{ Our implementation is based on the observation that the \iastar\ representation encodes its topological connectivity information in a \emph{stratified} manner.
 Specifically, the \iastar\ representation can be decomposed into a union of data structures on the pure \tDim-dimensional subcomplexes of \sC\ defined by its \ktopcells.
 For each \ktopcell\ \simplex\ in \sC, all topological information pertaining to \simplex\ is contained in the following relations, all restricted to the \ktopcells\ of \sC: boundary relation \relation{\tDim,0}(\simplex), adjacency relation $\relation{\tDim,\tDim}(\simplex)$, co-boundary relation $\relation{\tDimMinusOne,\tDim}(\tau)$ and restricted vertex co-boundary relation $\relation{0,\tDim}(\vertex)$. }

-In this section, we evaluate the Stellar tree's storage costs for CP complexes.
-After introducing the datasets used in our experimental evaluation (Section~\ref{sec:stellar_experimental_plan}), we compare the cost of different Stellar tree encodings (Section~\ref{sec:storage_encodings}), and compare the Stellar tree against several state-of-the-art topological mesh data structures (Section~\ref{sec:stellar_vs_indep_structs}).
+In this section, we evaluate the storage costs and generation times of Stellar trees.
+First, we compare the cost of different Stellar tree encodings (Section~\ref{sec:storage_encodings}), then we compare the Stellar tree against several state-of-the-art topological mesh data structures (Section~\ref{sec:storage_other_structures}), and, finally, we evaluate the generation times of the Stellar tree (Section~\ref{sec:generation_timings}).